Disappearance of Lisa Dorrian: Murder investigation

+2000s

 On 10 March 2005, two men were arrested by the PSNI in County Antrim in connection with Dorrian's murder, but were released without charge after 24 hours of questioning.
-Then on 14 June 2005, an 18-year-old man was arrested by the PSNI in the Greater Belfast area for questioning regarding Dorrian's murder.
-On 11 August 2005, a 22-year-old man was arrested by the PSNI regarding Dorrian's murder.
-Three men, two aged 18 and a 23-year-old man, were arrested by the PSNI in relation to Dorrian's murder on 20 February 2006.
+On 14 June 2005, an 18-year-old man was arrested in the Greater Belfast area for questioning regarding the murder.
+On 11 August 2005, a 22-year-old man was arrested in relation to the case.
+Three men, two aged 18 and one aged 23, were arrested on 20 February 2006 in connection with the murder.

-A few days later, at a news conference in Bangor on 22 February 2006, Detective Superintendent George Hamilton announced that the PSNI had reason to believe that Dorrian's dead body may have been dumped at sea between late June and early August 2005, having first been stored somewhere on land.
-Police asked the public to submit information on a 17-foot long orange / red coloured boat that may have been used in the disposal of her remains.
+A few days later, at a news conference in Bangor on 22 February 2006, Detective Superintendent George Hamilton announced that the PSNI believed Dorrian's body may have been dumped at sea between late June and early August 2005, having first been stored somewhere on land.
+Police appealed for information about a 17‑foot orange or red boat that may have been used in the disposal of her remains.